DavidAnson/vscode-markdownlint/README.md

 }
 ```

-Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.json` in any directory of a project.
-The rules defined by `.markdownlint.json` apply to Markdown files in the same directory and any sub-directories without their own `.markdownlint.json`.
+Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.json` or a [YAML](https://en.wikipedia.org/wiki/YAML) file named `.markdownlint.yaml` in any directory of a project.
+The rules defined by `.markdownlint.{json,yaml}` apply to Markdown files in the same directory and any sub-directories without their own `.markdownlint.{json,yaml}`.

-> **Note**: `.markdownlint.json` is used only if a project has been opened.
+> **Note**: `.markdownlint.{json,yaml}` is used only if a project has been opened.
 When no folder is open or a file is not part of the current project, normal user and workspace settings apply (see below).
+If both `.markdownlint.json` and `.markdownlint.yaml` are present in the same directory, only `.markdownlint.json` is used.

 A custom configuration is often defined by a `.markdownlint.json` file in the root of the project: